shapeoko/Docs/content/helloworld.md

 ##Download Files

 Download [this file](http://docs.shapeoko.com/content/helloworld/helloworld2.nc) and save it somewhere to your computer that you will remember, e.g., the Desktop or your Documents folder.

 [![Hello, World](helloworld/file.png)](http://docs.shapeoko.com/content/helloworld/helloworld2.nc)

+Please note that it is in imperial, and will leave your machine in inch mode.
+It also has different begin/end points for the paths than the original file, but the problems which those exposed are addressed by the Y-axis dual motor.

 ##Position Machine